Notes on…

 Dir.
 Directed by Roman Polanski

 Not since The Great Gatsby have we had such symbolically overloaded spectacles.
-Indeed, I wonder if the bifocal nature of Noah Cross' glasses is not merely a concise way of identifying him for the purpose of the plot, but also a crude way of suggesting that he sees women that are 'far' from him rather differently compared to those that are close—i.e. referencing his incestuous attraction to his daughter.
+Indeed, I wonder if the bifocal nature of Noah Cross' glasses is not merely a concise way of identifying him for the purpose of plot but also a crude way of suggesting that he sees women that are 'far' from him differently compared to those that are close—i.e. referencing his incestuous attraction to his daughter.

 What the passage of time has done for this superlative 1974 film is progressively lessen our sense of its being simply a modern pastiche of the classic 30s gumshoe thrillers.
 The time gap has narrowed, and it now looks like a classic in a direct line of succession to those earlier pictures. […] Polanski brilliantly shows that money and power are not what's motivating everyone after all.
 There's a lower stratum of sexual dysfunction and fear at work, which is difficult, if not impossible to understand: the ultimate meaning of the chaotic Chinatown of the title.
 Unmissable.